 - Strenuous physical activity

 - Alcohol and tobacco consumption

 - Chewing on your surgical site

 Dr. Clemenson will provide a set of comprehensive post-operative guidelines.
 Following these instructions will help you enjoy a swift and comfortable recovery.

 Frequently Asked Questions

-Tooth extractions are typically quick procedures that can be completed in just one appointment.
-If you’re in need of multiple tooth extractions, you’ll likely need to schedule more than one visit to your dentist’s office.
+Tooth extractions are typically quick procedures that can be completed in one appointment.
+If you need multiple tooth extractions, you’ll likely need to schedule more than one visit to your dentist’s office.
 The exact treatment time depends on the details of your procedure.
 Consult with your dentist to get an estimated treatment timeline.